OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 ##Initialization of a Simulation
 Now that all the individual pieces have been described, here is how a simulation is launched.

-First, the options dictionary is read in.
+1, The options dictionary is read in.
 Default values are supplied for any key that is not specified, if a reasonable default value exists.

-Second, the `sbp` operator is constructed.
+2. Second, the `sbp` operator is constructed.

-Third, the `mesh` object is constructed, using the options dictionary and the `sbp` operator.
+3. The `mesh` object is constructed, using the options dictionary and the `sbp` operator.
 Some of the options in the dictionary are used to determine how the mesh gets constructed.
 For example, the options dictionary specifies what kind of mesh coloring to do.

-Fourth, the `eqn` object is constructed, using the `mesh`, `sbp`, and `opts` objects.
+4. The `eqn` object is constructed, using the `mesh`, `sbp`, and `opts` objects.

-Fifth, the physics module is `init` function is called, which initializes the physics module and finishes any initialization that `mesh` and `eqn` objects require.
+5. The physics module is `init` function is called, which initializes the physics module and finishes any initialization that `mesh` and `eqn` objects require.

 At this point, the procedure becomes a bit more complicated because there are optional steps.
 Only the required steps are listed below.

-Sixth, the initial condition is applied to `eqn.q_vec`.
+6. The initial condition is applied to `eqn.q_vec`.

-Seventh, a nonlinear solver is called.
+7. A nonlinear solver is called.
 Which solver is called and what parameters is uses are determined by the options dictionary.

-Eighth, post-processing is done, if required by the options dictionary.
+8. Post-processing is done, if required by the options dictionary.

+##Functional Programming

+##Variable Naming Conventions